rogleete/backblaze64-unraid-dash-monitor/README.md

 Then paste that key in the plugin settings on the Connnection tab.

 Requires a <a href="https://github.com/iamfoz/backblaze-64-personal-wine-container/tree/main">Backblaze64</a> container reachable from the Unraid server.
-Configure the address, port, and security settings.
+Configure the address, port, and API settings.

 Settings -> Utilities -> Backblaze64 Monitor after installing.